sftpgo/docs/docs/external-auth.md

 An example server, to use as HTTP authentication hook, allowing to authenticate against an LDAP server can be found inside the source tree [ldapauthserver](https://github.com/drakkan/sftpgo/tree/main/examples/ldapauthserver){:target="_blank"} directory.

 If you have an external authentication hook that could be useful to others too, please let us know and/or please send a pull request.

+## Trust model

+Hooks and plugins are trusted components: they run with the privileges of the SFTPGo service and they are the authority on what SFTPGo asks them.
+The response is applied as it is given: the account it names, and the settings it carries, are what gets stored and what the session runs as.

+What a response causes therefore belongs to the integration that produced it.
+Answering for an account grants access to that account, exactly as an entry in the data provider does.
+Validate the credentials received before answering, and answer consistently when SFTPGo asks more than once for the same login, as it does when a login is verified in more than one step.